Integrable deformations of the Dirac--sinh-Gordon system: Summary and outlook

-\item \textit{Soliton spectrum.} The sinh-Gordon equation has no conventional real solitons, while the sine-Gordon equation has topological kink solitons.
-How does the soliton spectrum evolve with $\thz$?
-In particular, does the fermion bound state present for $\thz=0$ persist for $\thz>0$?
+\textit{Soliton spectrum.} The sinh-Gordon equation supports no conventional real solitons, while the sine-Gordon equation has a rich spectrum of topological kink solitons and breathers.
+The evolution of this spectrum as $\thz$ varies from $0$ to $\pi/2$ is not yet understood.
+In particular, it is an open question whether the fermion bound state that exists in the strongly-coupled regime at $\thz=0$ persists for intermediate values of the decoupling parameter, or whether there is a critical value of $\thz$ at which it ceases to exist.

-\item \textit{Yang--Baxter reduction.} The identification $\eta=\tan(\thz/2)$ suggests the $\thz$-family is the dimensional reduction of the $\eta$-deformed $SL(2)$ sigma model.
-Making this dictionary precise (especially for the fermion sector) would connect the present results to a large existing literature on deformed sigma models.

-\item \textit{Extension to $\widehat{sl}(n)$.} The $\thz$-deformation of the full affine Toda hierarchy associated with $\widehat{sl}(n)^{(1)}$ for $n\geq 3$ introduces multiple phase parameters.
-The constraints from integrability may select a lower-dimensional family of allowed phases.

-\item \textit{Superalgebra extension.} The $\widehat{sl}(2|1)$ extension of the sinh-Gordon system would couple the bosonic and fermionic sectors through a superalgebra.
-Whether the $\thz$-deformation extends compatibly to this context is an open question. \end{enumerate}